JonesH/markdown-cv/index.md

 `2019`
 __Münster Info Hub @ Münsterhack__
   * Built a framework to collect and provide information about local events.
-  * Achieved 2nd place and received a special prize for the nerdiest solution.
+  * Achieved 2nd place and received a special prize for the nerdiest solution. <br>
 <br> **_Technologies used:_** Python 3, scrapy, Elasticsearch

 `2015`